Includes Airfare, Hotel, Tours, Transfers, Baggage Handling, and more!

 Mysterious Bali will enthrall you with its shadowy volcanic mountains and misty waterfalls.
 Its tranquility and soothing way of life will slowly wash over you.
 Its colorful terrain and vibrant art will dazzle your senses.

 One of the most popular destinations on the planet, Australia beckons to travelers.
 Australia is unique in its contrasting landscapes of desert, white sand beaches, and rainforests.
-Cosmopolitan Sydney with its man-made wonders like the Sydney Opera House and Harbour Bridge will contrast with the Blue Mountains’ natural immensity and the beauty of the Great Barrier Reef.
+Cosmopolitan Sydney with its man-made wonders like the Sydney Opera House and Harbour Bridge will contrast with the beauty of the Great Barrier Reef.

 Enrichment Journeys encourages an open mind during your international cultural experiences.
 Sometimes the attractions, beaches and the cities themselves can be crowded.

 If you have special needs or physical limitations, you will need to check in with your personal vacation manager before booking the trip.
 The weather can vary between destinations, so pack accordingly with summer gear, such as more breathable, cotton items that can be layered.
-Some guests may wish to have a light sweater or windbreaker for the harbor cruise and visit to the Blue Mountains.
+Some guests may wish to have a light sweater or windbreaker.
 Sturdy shoes will be needed during city and nature walks.

 Recommended Reading List